RogerTangos/blog-pelican/docs/blog/bank-green.md

 I spent the last decade and a half trying to reverse that cycle.[^1] Instead of jumping straight to mission-driven work, I used well-paid but often meaningless-feeling work to build my hard skills and a retirement fund, embraced a thrifty lifestyle, and only recently began doing mission-driven work.

 Then, during the pandemic in 2021, with the financial means to (mostly) sustain myself and the skills to make an impact, I created a nonprofit.
-In 2023 I joined it full-time.
-In 2024, I started earning a small stipend from my co-founder's largesse, and later, a grant.
+(It launched with [this blog post](https://bank.green/blog/cortes-climate-crisis), also by yours truly.)
+In 2023, I joined it full-time.
+In 2024, I started earning consulting fees from my co-founder's largesse, and later, a grant.

 I did it!
 At least, the quitting-meaningless-work first part of, "it."
 Maybe, "it," can also count as the second part, building-a-mission-driven-org.
 The jury is still out on the making-actual-change third part.